tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

 * Now if no errors were found otclient.exe has been created in the current folder
 * To run correctly the working dir must be the otclient soruce path, so move it to otclient source path
 * Now **run it!**

+## Tip: Using Qt Creator IDE
+If you don't like to use the DOS prompt, you can use [Qt Creator IDE](http://qt.nokia.com/downloads/qt-creator-binary-for-windows).
+To do that, after doing the above steps you could open the otclient/CMakeLists.txt file in Qt Creator and compile there.